oroinc/doctrine-extensions/README.md

 * `YEAR(expr)` - Return the year from the date passed
 * `POW(expr, power)` - Return the argument raised to the specified power
 * `SIGN(expr)` - Return the sign of the argument
 * `CAST(expr as type)` - Takes an expression of any type and produces a result value of a specified type.
-Supported types are: "char, date, datetime, time, int, integer, decimal"
+Supported types are: "string, text, date, datetime, time, integer, decimal"
 * `GROUP_CONCAT` - Return a concatenated string

 GROUP_CONCAT full syntax: